 “To keep the body in good health is a duty… otherwise we shall not be able to keep our mind strong and clear.”
 Buddha

 A variety of lab testing can help identify the root of the problem.
 For example, the intestines or “gut” are the primary storage of the brain neurotransmitter, Serotonin.
-Instead of having typical gastrointestinal symptoms such as constipation, nausea or bloating, many people will experience fatigue, mood disorders, weight gain or poor concentration if their serotonin levels are not optimal.
+Instead of having typical gastrointestinal symptoms such as constipation, nausea, or bloating, many people will experience fatigue, mood disorders, weight gain, or poor concentration if their serotonin levels are not optimal.
 Holistic doctors emphasize that to heal the brain, you must first heal the gut.
 This is not accomplished with prescription drugs.
 Specific functional medicine testing and analysis are used in designing individualized treatment regimens, which provide long-term holistic solutions to mood disorders such as anxiety and depression.

 Did you know that if the body was deprived of food and sleep a person would die first from lack of sleep rather than from hunger?
-In addition to being necessary to sustain life, sleep is essential for good overall health and prevention of illness.
-Good quality sleep affects mood, energy, aging, mental sharpness, weight, pain, sex drive, and hormone regulation.
+In addition to being necessary to sustain life, sleep is essential for good overall health and the prevention of illness.
+Good quality sleep affects mood, energy, aging, mental health, weight, pain, sex drive, and hormone regulation.

 ADD is rising in our population.
-Although less than 2% of America have ADD, over 5% of children and adolescents have it.
+Although less than 2% of America has ADD, over 5% of children and adolescents have it.
 That means, in the future, there will be a 200% increase in the occurrence of adults with ADD as these children age.
 What is happening to our brains?

-Prescription medications for ADD (e.g. Adderall, Ritalin, etc.) are effective in managing the symptoms of ADD but don’t offer a long term solution for this problem.
+Prescription medications for ADD (e.g. Adderall, Ritalin, etc.) are effective in managing the symptoms of ADD but don’t offer a long-term solution for this problem.
 Many times the key to improving attention span and mental clarity is healing the gastrointestinal tract and improving digestion.
 Also, there is increasing evidence that our toxic environment and lifestyle choices starting in childhood are contributing to this ADD epidemic.
 A comprehensive look at what is feeding the brain and what may be toxifying the brain is essential in the evaluation of ADD.
 This includes evaluations such as: